 Other breeds with similar issues: Yorkshire Terrier, Welsh Corgie.

-This strong, athletic breed, once used by military and police, is now a popular choice of a family dog.
+This strong, athletic breed, once used by the military and police, is now a popular choice of a family dog.
 They are prone to allergies, cardiomyopathy, and ulcerative colitis.
 Their short snouts and facial skin folds also cause breathing difficulties in hot and humid conditions.

 Other breeds with similar issues: Doberman Pinscher, Great Dane.